 This post about safe decaffeinated coffee brands is sponsored by Women Online.
 All opinions are my own.

 If you love coffee but need to give up caffeine, you may choose to look for decaffeinated coffee.
-But, what is decaf coffee and how healthy is it, anyhow?
-A Clean Label Project recent study will help you choose safe decaffeinated coffee brands for better health!
+But, what is decaf coffee, and how healthy is it, anyhow?
+Is decaf coffee bad for you?
+If this is a concern for you, the Clean Label Project will help you choose safe decaffeinated coffee brands for better health!

 What is the point of drinking decaf coffee, anyhow?